FarmData2/FarmData2/modules/README.md

 - Edit `App.vue` to implement the entry point.
 - Add `\*.cy.js` files to test the new entry point.

+## Entry Point Conventions

+Document where these things are in the code somehow.

+- an example in the Examples module?

+- all use the `fd2-mobile.css` stylesheet.

+  - add `<style>` to the `App.vue` for entry point specific styles.

+- Submit button is initially enabled.

+  - On click
+    - validity styling is shown
+    - disabled if
+      - any data is invalid
+      - any required data is missing
+    - Submitting ... banner appears while submitting.
+    - Success banner appears when submitted is complete, stays for 2 seconds.
+    - Error banner appears if there is an error, stays for 5 seconds.

+- Errors are thrown by the `lib.js` file when doing submission (see `tray_seeding/lib.js`).

+  - The main `App.vue` then catches the error and displays an error banner with a simplified message for the page.
+  - The `lib.js` should print more detailed information to the console for debugging.

+- Components indicate errors by emitting an `error` event with the error message.
+  - A `v-on:error="(msg) => showErrorToast('Title', msg)"` listener should be attached to any component that emits an error event.
+The title should be generalized to the entrypoint.
+The component will have printed more detailed information to the console for debugging.
+See `tray_seeding/App.vue` for an example.

 ## Testing

-- use bin/test.bash (see its docs).
+- use `bin/test.bash` (see its docs).

 - Unit test vs e2e tests.

 - use watch:fd2 by default and just run in live farmOS???

+  - or should we use the dev server?
   - point to another document that discusses the use of the dev and preview servers.

 - Any `it` with an `intercept` should include `{ retries: 4 }` to tolerate some of the flake that appears to go with `cy.intercept`.

-The database is reset to the most recently installed db before running the tests.
-Any test that absolutely requires a clean database (i.e. cannot tolerate changes made by prior tests) can reset it in the `before` hook.
+Best practice is to [reset the database state before tests are run](https://docs.cypress.io/guides/references/best-practices#State-reset-should-go-before-each-test).
+Doing this before every test or even at the start of every file adds significantly to the runtime of the test suite.
+FarmData2 compromises by resetting the database to the DB that was most recently installed (i.e. using `installDB.bash`) before each test run.
+A test run is one cypress command (e.g. as is done by `test.bash --comp`).
+Any test that absolutely requires a clean database (i.e. cannot tolerate changes made by prior tests) can reset it in its `before` hook using the following code:

 ```Javascript
   before(() => {